raphaelsulzer/ShapeDNA/README.md

-A python implementation of the finite element discretization of the Laplace-Beltrami operator, following the steps presented  in [1].
+A python implementation of the finite element discretization of the Laplace-Beltrami operator (LBO), following the steps presented  in [1].

 ## Input:
 A two-manifold triangle mesh as a Wavefront OBJ file.

 ## Output:
-The spectrum, i.e. eigenvalues and eigenvectors of the two-manifold triangle mesh.
+The spectrum, i.e. eigenvalues and eigenvectors of the LBO defined on the input mesh.

 ## Reference: